abdullahiqbal93/Flexxy-cloathing-store/README.md

 # Flexxy - Modern E-commerce Platform

 ## Overview
 Flexxy is a full-stack e-commerce platform built with modern web technologies, featuring a robust React frontend and Node.js backend.
-The platform offers a seamless shopping experience with features like user authentication, product management, Basic order tracking and secure payment processing
+The platform offers a seamless shopping experience with features like user authentication, product management, AI-powered product description generation, and secure payment processing.

 ## Tech Stack